aeternity/aeternity/docs/release-notes/next/fate_store_read_gas_repricing.md

   keep replaying under the frozen pre-Arcus store logic.
-  Note that dry-run gas estimates are metered at the new Arcus cost right away (see the dry-run release note), so an estimate can legitimately be higher than what the same call currently costs on chain.
+  Note that dry-run gas estimates are metered at the new Arcus cost right away (see the dry-run release note), so an estimate can legitimately be higher than what the same call currently costs on chain - but never lower, since each repriced store register read is floored at the activated protocol's charge, and every other store read is only ever charged more.
 Contracts that read large values from their store - in particular via large store maps - should be re-estimated before an Arcus height is set.